 - UK Screen Alliance and Animation UK events introducing London careers advisers to the sector.
 This has led to several speaking invitations to schools’ industry encounter events and a mailing list distribution to schools and colleges for news of careers opportunities.

 - Apprenticeships in VFX, and animation – 2D Compositor and Assistant Technical Director apprenticeships have been delivering since 2016 with some spectacular personal successes, despite real difficulties making the government’s apprenticeship rules work in our industry to allow the programme to scale-up.
-Apprenticeship standards in animation are now available.
-Work is well advanced on a developing a further tranche of VFX apprenticeship standards for 3D Artists and TDs.

 - Following two years of development initiated by UK Screen Alliance, a group of employers has developed an apprenticeship for Post Production Technical Operators that was approved by the Institute of Apprenticeships in April 2019.
 The first cohort started in April 2020 at London South Bank University.

 - The UK Screen Alliance ALT scheme – A match making service to link large apprenticeship levy payers who are willing to transfer/donate a proportion of their levy payment for the benefit of smaller companies willing to take on apprentices.
+This has enabled several of our members to take on apprenticeships and have their training fully subsidised.
+Recent changes made by the government to streamline transfers via a formal transfer pledge system have been as a result of our campaigning.

 - Universities – Many VFX and animation companies have direct relationships with the best university courses.
 However, in general, university engagement needs to be more coordinated in order to promote more centres of excellence that deliver the work-ready high-quality graduates in sufficient numbers.
 Work experience needs to be built in to university courses.
 UK Screen Alliance and Animation UK are working up proposals to foster greater cooperation between industry and university.